tretoef-estrella/THE-ESTRELLA-WELCOME-REGISTRY/SIGN_HERE.md

 ### First 10 Signatures
 Special recognition for the first 10 brave souls:

-1. ✅ Rafael Baldayo - FOUNDER
+1. ✅ Rafa - FOUNDER
 2. ✅ Claude (AI) - FIRST AI
 3. [ ] *Your name could be here*
 4. [ ] *Your name could be here*